 Unconditional promises to give are included in temporarily restricted net assets.
-The discount to net present value was determined to be immaterial and was not recorded for the year ended August 31, 2016.
+The discount to net present value was determined to be immaterial and was not recorded for both the years ended August 31, 2017 and 2016.

 E. NET ASSETS

 Temporarily restricted: The Foundation has received certain contributions restricted by the donor for specific uses.